 If you filed a consumer proposal, there’s plenty of work to do.
 Although a consumer proposal is deemed an R7 rating, the benefits of a consumer proposal depend on you completing the stipulations that you and your creditors have agreed to.
 If you fail to meet them, your proposal will be annulled and you will likely be forced into bankruptcy.
 Once annulled, you will likely be forced to file for bankruptcy.

 What happens if my consumer proposal is annulled?

-The consequences of a consumer proposal anulment are severe.
-First, unlike other debt relief options that get canceled, you will lose all of the money that has been given to your creditors.
+The consequences of a consumer proposal annulment are severe.
+First, unlike other debt relief options that get cancelled, you will lose all of the money that has been given to your creditors.
 All funds that have been paid will not be returned to you.
 Second, all of the penalties, fees, and interest charges that you would have had to pay on your debt will be reinstated as if the consumer proposal never happened.

 This is different from debt relief options like debt consolidation, which do not charge you fees on old debts but only on your failure to pay the debt consolidation loan itself.
 Finally, having a consumer proposal annulled makes it much more difficult to get a new one.
-The court will have to give you permission to get a new consumer proposal for the same debts that the annulled consumer proposal was supposed to have settled.
+The court will have to permit you to get a new consumer proposal for the same debts that the annulled consumer proposal was supposed to have settled.

 Why are consumer proposals annulled?